teadetime/softdesFinal/index.md

 INSERT IMAGE

 Though the details will be different for each project, show off what your software can do!
 Screenshots and video are likely helpful.
 Include graphs or other data if appropriate.

-## Software Impact Statement

-Reflect on the ethical considerations you made throughout the design process, starting with project ideation and the priorities you set for your team.
-You should think of all of the stakeholders that might be impacted by your project and unintended consequences of the deployment of your software in real world scenarios.
-Discuss strategies for mitigating these issues.

 ## Project Evolution
 Our original goals for this project were centered around making the scheduling process entirely automatic.
 This would allow students to basically see many different permutations of their schedule and see if ceratin choices significantly limited their options or potential to graduate.